verdaccio/verdaccio/test/README.md

 ### Unit test

-Unit test aims to test the CLI API and the Web API.
+Unit tests aim to test the CLI API and the Web API.
 The configuration file is located at `jest.config.js`.

 > Unit testing does not need require pre-compile code, jest will catch any change done to the `{root}/src` files.